langford/allCauseSurProgGDOEPublic/README.md

   cohort is literally the survival rate if you graph them year by year for each cohort.

   However, that slope is really a sum of each effect being multiplied out (to project it's future value) then added together.
-When you leave a component in you happen to be adjusting to a specific amount when you multiply, you end up causing error because the "multiplicative" effect of the previous amount is kept in even though when you've decided to model it externally.
+When you leave a cohort that you happen to be setting to a specific amount when you multiply, you end up causing error because you are "doubly simulating" the cohort progression: once through your addition, and once through your "multiplicative" effect of all cause survival rate.
 This causes overcounting for positive effects, and undercounting for negative effects.
   That's bad.
 That's especially likely when the "cause" you're doing this for is one that's really a additive factor not truly based on the prior year's cohort size.
 (Such as a new building generating new enrollment instead of a policy change which causes more students to pass).
+On the building front, additionally remember that gentrfication and other renovations (no matter the ending result on total entrollment), also have a negative effect while the building is vacated as it is upgraded.

+  On building permits specifically: While a building permit may indicate a future student in some number of future years it also may indicate a displaced student now/in immeadiate years as total housing inventory drops.
+This is a not insignifigant effect given shortages in the carpentry and related fields, such as  City of Atlanta permitting departments, etc which are facing staffing squeezes.

   Simply though: All-cause survivial rate is about all causes.
-When you wish to independently model a specific cause and add it in after the fact, entirely remove that cause to get the cleanest results.
+When you wish to independently model a specific cause and add to it after the fact, please first entirely remove that cause from the multipliciation to get the cleanest results which tend to have prediction errors centered on the prediction.